Desvelao/artifact-database/README.md

   - **cooldown** : int : Active affect cooldown.
 - **manacost** : int : Mana cost for card.
 - **getInitiative** : boolean : True if this card gives player initiative.
 If null/false it cannot.
-- **crossLane** : boolean : If true this card can be cast across lanes.
+- **anyLane** : boolean : If true this card can be cast across lanes.
 If null/false it cannot.
 - **token** : boolean : If true this card is a token created by another card.
 - **artist** : string : Artist name.
 - **lore** : string : Lore description for the card.